11.6 Integrated Part 2 Decision Practice for Collaboration and Systems

 Key Takeaways

-- Integrated Part 2 items often combine collaboration, ethics, supervision, risk, documentation, and systems constraints.
+- Integrated Part 2 items blend collaboration, ethics, supervision, risk, documentation, and systems constraints in a single stem.

-- Candidates should practice reading for who has authority, who is at risk, what data are missing, and what must be documented.
+- Read for who has authority, who is at risk, what data are missing, and what must be documented.

-Integrated EPPP Part 2-Skills questions rarely announce that they are testing only one construct.
-A scenario about a supervisee may also involve confidentiality, risk assessment, cultural humility, documentation, and agency policy.
+Integrated EPPP Part 2-Skills questions rarely announce the construct they test.
+A supervisee stem may also involve confidentiality, risk assessment, cultural humility, documentation, and agency policy.
 A consultation item may also test competence boundaries and conflict of interest.
-A systems item may also require collaboration with administrators while protecting client welfare.
-The task is to identify the safest, most professionally grounded next step.
+A systems item may require collaboration with administrators while protecting client welfare.
+Your task is to identify the safest, most professionally grounded next step.

 | Scenario clue | Likely issue | Strong next step |